Solar panels have become a very common accessory on a 4WD, especially if you travel off grid on a regular basis.

 Another thing to remember is a fixed panel will never generate as much power as a portable one that you physically move around, to follow the sun.
 Oversizing it on this point alone is quite important.

-In our Dmax, we run a 150 aH deep cycle battery, coupled to a 200W solar panel bolted to the canopy, and this kills everything we throw at it.
+In our Dmax, we run a 150 aH deep cycle battery, coupled to a 200W solar panel bolted to the ute canopy, and this kills everything we throw at it.
+This is the ideal 4WD solar setup; it has to easily keep up with your demand.

 How do you mount the solar panel?